Testosterone cypionate – common side effects

 Leuprorelin, also known as Lupron, is a medication commonly used in gender-affirming care, particularly for transgender women (assigned male at birth) or those with androgen-dependent conditions.
 It belongs to a class of medications called ...

-• Testosterone Enanthate – common side effects
+• Bicalutamide – common side effects